Antonio Cioffi

-Antonio Cioffi (born 19 December 2002) is an Italian professional football player who plays as a forward for club Livorno on loan from Napoli.
+Antonio Cioffi (born 19 December 2002) is an Italian professional footballer who plays as a forward for club Latina.

 Early life

 Cioffi was born in Maddaloni in Campania, growing up in San Felice a Cancello, where he started playing football before joining Napoli's academy in 2012.

 Club career

 After coming through Napoli's youth ranks, Cioffi was called to the first team by Gennaro Gattuso as he had just turned 18, in the very early days of January 2021.

 After featuring on the bench several times, he made his professional debut for Napoli on 17 January 2021, coming in as a substitute of Lorenzo Insigne in the 6–0 Serie A win against Fiorentina.

-In the following season, while he mostly featured for the Under-19 squad, Cioffi also made his debut in Coppa Italia on 13 January 2022, as he took the place of Stanislav Lobotka in the injury time of the match against Fiorentina, as his side eventually suffered a 2-5 loss after extra time.
+In the following season, while he mostly featured for the Under-19 squad, Cioffi also made his debut in Coppa Italia on 13 January 2022, as he took the place of Stanislav Lobotka in the injury time of the match against Fiorentina, as his side eventually suffered a 2–5 loss after extra time.

 On 9 July 2022, Cioffi was officially sent on a season-long loan to Serie C club Pontedera.

 On 22 July 2024, Cioffi joined Serie C club Rimini on a season-long loan.

 On 11 August 2025, Cioffi joined Livorno on a season long loan.

+On 15 August 2026 Cioffi joined Latina on a permanent dela, after having been on loan for the last part of the 2025-2026 season).